 First of all, let’s clarify what cultural intelligence is.
-I see it as a combination of emotional intelligence and cultural knowledge and there is no doubt that being more culturally intelligent gives you a real advantage when it comes to working with people from other cultures, whether you are wanting to communicate, to negotiate, to buy or sell, lead or follow.
+I see it as a combination of emotional intelligence and cultural knowledge and no doubt being more culturally intelligent gives you a real advantage when it comes to working with people from other cultures, whether you are wanting to communicate, negotiate, buy or sell, lead or follow.

 Cultural intelligence boosts product innovation & problem solving

-As well as product development, better cultural intelligence also boosts problem solving and specifically, finding a solution which is culturally sensitive.
+As well as product development, better cultural intelligence also boosts problem-solving and specifically, finding a culturally sensitive solution.
 We all know that two heads are better than one, but two very different heads are much better than two heads of the same variety. (see Juliet Bourke’s great book on this subject, Which Two Heads are Better than One?)
 Having a diverse perspective on things enables you to offer a greater array of solutions to a wider audience.
 As suppliers we often come up with a solution that would work for us, but what if your clients’ world is different to yours?